-We will drive our own vehicles on Wednesday and not be returning to Beaumont.
+On Day 2, we will drive our own vehicles and not return to Beaumont but drive to Galveston, birding along the way.
 Driving directions and cell phone number of the guide will be provided.

 Our first stop will be the Anahuac National Wildlife Refuge south of Winnie, TX along FM 1985.